alttch/eva3/doc/container.rst

 Roll out a new container image.
 The included update script automatically updates EVA ICS configuration during the first start.
-As the image contains all EVA ICS and required libraries and modules, Internet connection is not required, unless any custom modules are required.
+As the image contains all EVA ICS and required libraries and modules, Internet connection is not necessary, unless any custom modules are required.